 The blood contains the material for all the tissues of the body.
 By means of the capillaries (channels delicate as hairs) the arteries are connected with the veins.
-Through the walls of the capillaries a portion of the blood-liquid transudes continually into the surrounding tissues (transosmose).
-In the transuded liquid arise little granules: and these unite to form germs from which cells are developed.
-These cells unite, and thus tissues arise,-muscles and tendons, cartilage and bone, brain and nerves, connective-tissue, skin, hair, and nails,-in short, every part of the organism.
-In the formation of the tissue-cells the salts absolutely determine the kind of cell.
+Through the walls of the capillaries a portion of the blood-liquid transudes continually into the surrounding tissues (transosmoses), these continue to make good the losses which the tissues have suffered by metamorphosis (vital changes, transformations).